-Section V: Student Conduct Process
+Section VI: Student Conduct Process

 If a student is found responsible for violations of the Student Code of Conduct, disciplinary action will be taken.
 Infractions will lead to decisions ranging from simple corrective actions and university warnings to expulsion.
-When simple infractions have not stopped or a more serious violation has occurred, a University Disciplinary Committee will be coordinated by the Director of Student Affairs or another member of the University Administration.
+When simple infractions have not stopped or a more serious violation has occurred, a Student Conduct Committee will be created:

-- 1. Purpose: Conduct a formal hearing on all cases to review evidence and recommend a finding of responsibility and disciplinary actions to the Director of Student Affairs. - 2.
-Membership: An administrative representative, who shall serve as Chair, is appointed by the President of the University; one or more faculty representatives who are selected by the Chair, and one or more representatives, who are appointed by the chair, from the staff of the University - 3.
-Called Meeting: A formal letter will be sent to the student to attend a University Disciplinary Meeting and the Disciplinary Committee shall convene at the request of the Director of Student Affairs or a member of the Administration. - 4.
+- 1. Purpose: Conduct a formal hearing on all cases to review the evidence and recommend a finding of responsibility and disciplinary actions to the Director of Student Affairs. - 2.
+Membership: An administrative representative, who shall serve as Chair, is appointed by the President of the University; one or more faculty representatives who are selected by the Chair, and one or more representatives, who are appointed by the chair, from the staff of the University

+- 3. Called Meeting: A formal letter will be sent to the student to attend a University Disciplinary Meeting and the Disciplinary Committee shall convene at the request of the Director of Student Affairs or a member of the Administration. - 4.
 Procedure: The violation (s) shall be stated in the presence of the student and the Disciplinary Committee.
-The student shall have the privilege of explaining his/her position and answer any questions and/or statements from the Disciplinary Committee.
+The student shall have the privilege of explaining his/her position and answering any questions and/or statements from the Disciplinary Committee.
 Once the meeting is over, the Disciplinary Committee will deliberate the case in the absence of the student.
-The student will be informed about the discipline discission by verbal report and a formal University letter. - 5.
+The student will be informed about the discipline discussion by a formal University letter. - 5.
 Authority: The Disciplinary Committee has the authority to recommend any discipline option (s) available including, but not limited to, a student's withdrawal from Randall University and even expulsion. - 6.
 Appeal: The student may appeal the decision of the Committee.
 Appeals can be made within four hours to the Administrative Appeals Committee through the Director of Student Affairs.
-The decision of the Administrative Appeals Committee will be deemed final and the student will be notified by one of the Committee members by verbal report and in writing.
+The decision of the Administrative Appeals Committee will be deemed final, and the student will be notified by one of the Committee members by a formal University letter.